oyyblin/galaxy-docs/doc-overview/4-case-studies/13-how-to-web3-bnb.md

 ---
-sidebar_label: "Case Study: How to Web3 on BNB Chain"
+sidebar_label: Community Engagement Through The Integration Of The BNB Chain
 sidebar_position: 13
+slug: web3onbnb
 ---

 # Case Study: How to Web3 on BNB Chain